nofusscomputing/gitlab-ci/docs/projects/gitlab-ci/index.md

 - other sub folders are for `` which **DO NOT** automagically create jobs, but are pure definitions only.

+- notate how each of the stages run and under what circumstance. *i.e. gitlab-ci.yml rules.exist/rules.changes*

 ## CI Stages